You have no items in your shopping cart.

 13. Shea Butter

 Shea butter is absolutely wonderful for moisturizing the body, but problems arise when it is applied to the face.
-It is too rich and high on the comedogenic scale for its pore-clogging abilities.
+It is too rich and may clog your pores.
 So use it on your body, but leave your face out of it!

 This list is nowhere near definitive, but these potential comedogenic ingredients that should be avoided if you want to keep your skin clear.
 Even though not everybody has a reaction to comedogenic ingredients, usually the rule is that if you can’t say it, don’t buy it.
 Be sure to check the labels and avoid any skin problems in the future, and if you’re still not sure, there’s an APP for that: check out the free Think Dirty APP (iOS only) from the APP Store.
 Think Dirty allows you to compare and find safer alternatives to toxic cosmetics products